Melonbun233/Group-Calendar/README.md

 # Group Calendar
-This project is an ios app that aims to help small group (10-20) to arrange and decide meeting time.
+This project is an ios app that aims to help small groups (10-20) to arrange and decide meeting time.
 This app is developed during CPEN-321 (Software Engineering) at UBC.

 ## Authors